ktchow1/alg/alg/04_fundalmental/README.txt

 // ****************************************** //
 // *** decltype (rules for member access) *** //
 // ****************************************** //
+When accessing a member, which may be
+*     reference type member or
+* non reference type member

+then we need to apply 2 sets of rules
+* rules to propagate the valueness of object to valueness of expression
+* rules to propagate the const/ref of object to const/ref of member

+then we can decide final type of decltype(()) using the
+* propagated valueness of expression AND
+* propagated type of member
+  using ordinary logic in decltype(()) and reference collapsing

-Valueness of an expresssion that access a reference member follows these logics :
+[Rule set 1] Valueness of an expresssion that access a member is propagated by :
-- if the object is lvalue, then the expression is lvalue, regardless the member type
+* if the object is lvalue, then the expression is lvalue, regardless the member is reference type of NOT
-- if the object is rvalue, then the expression is xvalue, if the member is non-reference type the expression is lvalue, if the member is reference type (no matter M& or M&&)
+* if the object is rvalue, then the expression is xvalue, if member is non-reference type the expression is lvalue, if member is     reference type

 valueness    member | example     | valueness       decltype       decltype